-Good evening and welcome to the Academy of Physical Medicine.
-Welcome to another 90 minutes.
-So fantastic CPD.
-Glad to have you with us.
-As always, I'm joined in studio by Angie Gopal.
-Now, if you've been one of our longtime members, then you'll have seen Angie on a number of our shows before we've talked about breathing that was in the middle of the COVID epidemic or the COVID lockdown when it was particularly valued by so many people who were watching, it was so helpful.
-We've had Angie talking about what you can use yoga for yoga basic practices for now in treating your patients.
-But we're gonna back in today to talk about treating the whole body and of course we like to think we're holistic, we talk about holism a lot.
+Great to have you with us as always, I am joined in the studio by Anji Gopal.
+Now, if you've been one of our longterm members, then you will have seen Anji on a number of our shows before, we've talked about breathing.
+That was in the middle of the COVID epidemic or the COVID lockdown, when it was particularly valued by so many people who are watching, it was so helpful.
+We've had Anji talking about what you can use yoga for, yoga-based practices for now in treating your patients.
+But we're going to back in today to talk about treating the whole body and of course we like to think we're holistic, we talk about holism a lot.
 We think we treat the whole body.
-There are so many ways we can integrate other therapies, other techniques in with what we do ourselves whether we're chiropractors, osteopaths, physiotherapists, and which will enhance the outcomes for our patients.
-Why have I got Angie here?
-Well, Angie is a very well established yoga instructor.
-She is at teacher and an educator.
-She teaches at the largest European School of osteopathy and LASIK.
-With the advent of yoga, the try yoga school, I believe it's gone.
+There are so many ways we can integrate other therapies, other techniques in with what we do ourselves, whether we're chiropractors, osteopaths, physiotherapist, and which will enhance the outcomes for our patients.
+Why have I got Anji here?
+Well, Anji is a very well-established yoga instructor.
+She's a teacher and an educator.
+She teaches at the largest European School of of yoga, the Try Yoga School, I believe it's called Anji.
 And yeah, so she's got a lot to share.
 And she's great at sharing that information.
-I tell you what I'm going to say, first of all, what the hell is the difference between a teacher and an educator?
+I said, what I'm going to say, first of all, what the hell is the difference between a teacher and an educator?

 I don't know.
 I suppose it's the difference between a teacher and a trainer.
 So a yoga teacher teaches a yoga class.
-Yeah.
-And a yoga teacher, educator or trainer teaches other yoga teachers to teach teachers.
-So you do know your stuff.
+And a yoga educator or trainer teaches other yoga teachers.
+So I do both.

+You do know your stuff.
 I think we've established that anyway.
-It's been a while.
-I don't know when you first came on the show, but you're in the studio.
-First of all, then we think we did a couple with you on online in that period, I think you've had COVID, you've had an operation, How's life treating you?
+It's been a while; I don't know when he first came on the show.
+But you were in the studio first of all, then I think we did a couple of with you online.
+In that period, I think you've had COVID, you've had an operation, how's life treating you?

-It's been a busy busy few years.
-And for everyone at home, if you haven't been to see the new APM set, I have to say, is absolutely amazing.
-It's like, it's like being on the property V is really very, very impressive indeed.
+It's been a busy, busy few years.
+And for everyone at home, if you haven't been to see the new APM set, I have to say, congratulations, it's absolutely amazing.
+But it's like being on the proper TV.
+It's really very, very impressive indeed.
 So well done to you guys.

 That's a greater incentive.
-If you're, if you're around next Wednesday, we've got the APM housewarming party, we've still got spaces for our studio audience to come and join in the wasn't primed either.
-But we got into.
+If you're around next Wednesday, we've got the APM housewarming party, we've still got spaces for our studio audience to come in and join in the CPD live in the studio and then joining the party afterwards.
+More of that later.
+Anji, back to you.

+So that wasn't primed either.
+But we got that into.
 So it's been a busy couple of years.
-I have so since the start of the pandemic, I launched an offering to teach manual therapists yoga based practices that they can use in their clinics, so trained probably 30 Plus osteopath, chiropractors and more in some of these methods, and how they can use them to get better patient outcomes.
+I have, so since the start of the pandemic, I launched an offering to teach manual therapists, yoga-based practices that they can use in their clinic.
+So trained probably 30 plus osteopaths, chiropractors and more in some of these methods and how they can use them to get better patient outcomes.